b01/interception/README.md

 }
 ```

-### How to use the Interception test listener with PHPUnit
+### How to use the Interception test listener with PHPUnit (Streamline way)

-You can Simplify your life by using the InterceptionListener with the @interception annotation.
-This works as a
+You can further simplify saving request by using the InterceptionListener
+class to add the "@interception" annotation.
+This works as a replacement
-replacement for the code above.
-Instead using the manual way; you can write a unit test as follows:
+for the manual way, and automates saving and serving up HTTP request
+during runs.

-In your phpunit.xml add the listener like so:
+In your PHP Unit configuration file, add the listener like so:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <phpunit bootstrap="tests/bootstrap.php"